wordhou/codefellows-java-dsa/docs/stacks-queues.md

 I've written more about the stack and queue [abstract data type](https://wordhou.github.io/reading-notes/adts.html) in my reading notes.

-# Lab 10: Linked list based implementations
+# Challenge 10: Linked list based implementations

 We're asked to implement the stack and queue types using linked lists.
 I defined interfaces for both the queue and the stack and them implemented them in